MichaelB167/sql-references-join/README.md

       WHERE a.id = p.id   -- arbitarily associate person 1 with address 1
 ;
 ```

+You people IDs and address IDs may not be in sync, you may need to do some math
+here.

 ### Lab : Relate Rows in Different Tables